mingqi2014/mingqi2014.github.io/README.md

 # mingqi2014.github.io
 Mingqi Xie's Personal Website.

-With the development of platforms, namely professional and private social networking platforms,I conversely get lost in a choice of self-presenting platform.
+With the development of platforms, namely professional and private social networking platforms, I conversely get lost in the choice of self-presenting platform.
 For a more simplified while personalized approach to introduce myself as a researcher and practitioner for internatinal security, I buid up this personal webpage.

 #Codes and Syntax